majikdev/precise-uv-export/README.md

 **Things to add:**

-1. Shading separate UV layout islands differently.
+1. **For some reason Blender freezes.**
+2. Clean up the horrendous code, a lot.
-2. Shading pixels with overlapping UVs differently.
+3. Shading overlapping UVs differently.